 A New Way of Thinking on Campus

-The heart of the Bellarmine Forum is a set of courses that invite students to immerse themselves in the idea the modern Catholic university, from multiple disciplinary angles.
+The heart of the Bellarmine Forum is a set of courses that invite students to explore collaboration and creativity through multidisciplinary study of faith, culture, and the arts.
 All Bellarmine Forum courses meet at the same class time to facilitate regular gatherings for seminars, service opportunities, and other shared activities.
-In addition to the undergraduate courses, the Bellarmine Forum Research Seminar convenes a mix of faculty and graduate students to read, think, and create new scholarship related to challenges and opportunities unique to Catholic education.

 This year’s Bellarmine Forum event series brings in creative scholars, artists, and elected officials from fields and organizations as diverse as urban planning, public policy analysis, indigenous nations, Asian American Studies, and more.
 Lectures and events will animate topics such as new urbanism of Playa Vista, new economies of Silicon Beach, historical growth and transformation of urban communities, and the new politics and demographics of Los Angeles.
 Events are designed for course participants but are open to the community.